Adaptive Blocks: A High-Performance Data Structure

 Abstract: We have created a data structure which combines flexible adaptivity with high performance for both serial and parallel computers.
 Using it, we were able to sustain 17Gflops on a simulation of the magneto-hydrodynamic (MHD) properties of the solar wind emanating from the sun, using a 512-processor Cray T3D at NASA Goddard.
 This simulation included 5 levels of resolution adaptivity, and on-going work of our NASA Grand Challenge Team will exploit the adaptivity over vastly greater ranges.

 The data structure is an adaptive grid which partitions a given region into regular cells.
 Its closest relative is the oct-tree, but there are several important differences.
-Adaptive blocks can be thought of as being similar to the leaves of an oct-tree, where each leaf is a block which partitions its region of space into an regular axbxc array of cells.
-If a block needs to be refined, it is replaced by 8 children, each with axbxc cells, where each cell's extent in each dimension is 1/2 the extent of its parent's cells.
+Adaptive blocks can be thought of as being similar to the leaves of an oct-tree, where each leaf is a block which partitions its region of space into an regular a×b×c array of cells.
+If a block needs to be refined, it is replaced by 8 children, each with a×b×c cells, where each cell's extent in each dimension is 1/2 the extent of its parent's cells.
 If the 8 children need to be coarsened, they are replaced by their parent.
 In our application, each block points to the blocks it shares a face with, though in other applications one may also need pointers to blocks sharing an edge or corner.

 The primary advantages of adaptive blocks over oct-trees are:

 1. By using arrays of cells, instead of individual cells, we were able to exploit loop optimizations over individual blocks.
 This increased our FLOP rate by more than a factor of 3.
-This optimization is useful for both serial and parallel machines.
+This optimization is useful for both serial and parallel computers.

-3. If the solution-adaptation needs to adjust rapidly (e.g., tracking shock waves), the use of blocks allows one to anticipate needed refinement since entire subregions are refined.
+3. If the solution adaptation needs to adjust rapidly (e.g., tracking shock waves), the use of blocks allows one to anticipate needed refinement since entire subregions are refined.
 This permits less-frequent adaptation, which lowers overhead.

-This paper appears in Proceedings SC'97.
-Complete paper (PDF) (html) (Postscript)
+This paper appears in Proceedings Supercomputing 1997 (SC'97).
+Complete paper (PDF) (html)

 Related Work

-Quentin Copyright © 2006-2008 Quentin F. Stout
+Quentin Copyright © 2006-2018 Quentin F. Stout